spynnaker.pyNN.models.neural_projections.connectors package

 Parameters:

-Get the minimum delay specified by the user in ms, or None if unbounded.
+The maximum delay specified by the user in ms,.

 Parameters: